ng-Classic/ng-classic/aio/content/guide/upgrade.md

 ### Migrating to TypeScript

-If part of the Angular Classicupgrade plan is to also take TypeScript into use, it makes sense to bring in the TypeScript compiler even before the upgrade itself begins.
+If part of the Angular Classic upgrade plan is to also take TypeScript into use, it makes sense to bring in the TypeScript compiler even before the upgrade itself begins.
 This means there is one less thing to learn and think about during the actual upgrade.
 It also means you can start using TypeScript features in your AngularJS code.